 According to Adam Smith trade between two nations is based on absolute advantage.
-The absolute advantage means the greater efficiency the one nation may have over another in the production of a commodity.
+The absolute advantage means the greater efficiency that one nation may have over another in the production of a commodity.
 This was the basis for trade between two nations for Adam Smith.
 Smith argued that with free trade one nation could specialize in the production of that commodity in which it is more efficient (or has an absolute advantage) than the other nation.
 This nation should export this (absolute advantage) commodity and import that commodity in which it is less efficient (absolute disadvantage) than the other nation.
-By this process, a nation behaves like an individual, he produces only that commodity that he can produces most efficient (absolute disadvantage).
+By this process, a nation behaves like an individual, it produces only that commodity that it can produce most efficiently and then exchanges part of its output for the other commodity in which it is less efficient (absolute disadvantage).
 This way total output and the welfare of all individuals are maximized.

-- In India 1 hour of labour time produces 8 kgs of wheat. - In Sri Lanka 1hour of labour time produces 1 bushels of wheat. - In India 1 hour of labour time produces 3 yards of cloth. - In Sri Lanka 1 hour of labour time produces 7 yards of cloth.
+- In India 1 hour of labour time produces 8 kgs of wheat. - In Sri Lanka 1 hour of labour time produces 1 bushel of wheat. - In India 1 hour of labour time produces 3 yards of cloth. - In Sri Lanka 1 hour of labour time produces 7 yards of cloth.

-Table 1 1: Absolute Advantage --------- ---- ---------- -----------
+Table 1: Absolute Advantage ---------- ---------- -----------